 The owners, Tony and Mary Anne, are true lovers of Irish pub culture – the idea for Patterson’s was conceived of while nursing a Guinness in a pub on the Dingle Peninsula – and it shows in everything they do.
 Step off the streets of Mendocino into Patterson’s and you’ll get the raucous-yet-cozy vibe of an authentic pub in Ireland.
 Pull up a seat at the bar, grab a table, or nudge into a pew, and enjoy a Northern Californian take on the traditional Irish experience.

-Patterson’s serves a full dinner menu until 11pm all nights, which makes it a rarity on the Mendocino coast (where the vast majority of restaurants are done serving by 9pm).
+Patterson’s serves a full dinner menu until 10pm every night, which makes it a rarity on the Mendocino coast (where the vast majority of restaurants are done serving by 9pm).
 The food is great pub food, with burgers, salads (nine salads in a pub!), chicken strips, and more.
 Definitely check out the specials on the board before you sit down – the crab melt is a sure crowd-pleaser, as is the German plate of sausage, sauerkraut, applesauce, and potato pancake.
-Off of the normal menu the nachos are a perennial favorite (and a healthy serving size), and the Kobe-style burger is a great, down-to-earth burger.
+From the regular menu the nachos are a perennial favorite (and a healthy serving size), and the Kobe-style burger is a great, down-to-earth burger.

 There are multiple televisions in the pub, and most major sporting events will be on at all times.
 Be aware, this is a popular hangout for both locals and tourists, and on weekend nights or during major sporting events, you may be hard-pressed to find a table (or even standing room).